rstats-tips/piwikproR/README.md

 data <- send_query(query, token, caching = TRUE, fetch_by_day = FALSE)
 ```

+# Developing

+I'm using unit tests to test my code.
+But these tests run against
+a special website_id whose data is not publicly available.
+So I put all those sensitive
+data into a private package `piwikproRTests`.
+If this package is not available
+all tests are skipped.

 # Issues
 If you find a bug or if you have a feature request feel free and open an [issue](https://github.com/dfv-ms/piwikproR/issues)